Appdynamics/websphere-mq-monitoring-extension/README.md

 Sample config.yaml
 ------------------

 The following is a sample config.yaml file that depicts two different queue managers defined.
+The different fields are explained in the in-line comments.

 ```